rosell-dk/webp-convert/README.md

 ## The script

-webp-convert.php can be used to serve converted images.
+*webp-convert.php* can be used to serve converted images, or just convert without serving.
 It accepts the following parameters in the URL:

 *source:*\
 Path to source file.
 Can be absolute or relative (relative to document root).
 If it starts with "/", it is considered an absolute path.